syncfusion-content/javascript-docs/js/Spreadsheet/Rows-and-Columns.md

 ## Insert

 You can insert blank cells, rows or columns based on the selection in a worksheet.
 You have to enable the [`allowInsert`](http://help.syncfusion.com/api/js/ejspreadsheet#members:allowinsert "allowInsert") property to perform the insert operation.
-You can access insert operation through,
+You can perform insert operation through,

 * OTHERS tab in ribbon.
 * Context menu